mrc-ide/treasure/README.md

 :warning: When using treasure, please be sure to reference the original sources, not just the package.

-:warning: All costs are in USD$, however the reference year for costs may differ and costs have not be inflation-adjusted.
+:warning: All costs are in USD\$, however the reference year for costs may differ and costs have not be inflation-adjusted.

 ## Updates